-To find out, I'm joined by Kirsty Gibson, joint manager of both the Baillie Gifford US Growth Trust and American Fund.
+To find out, I'm joined by Kirsty Gibson, an investment manager in the US Equities Team.
 But before we start, some important information.
-Please remember that, as with all investments, your capital is at risk and income is not guaranteed.
+Please remember that, as with all investments, your capital is at risk and your income is not guaranteed.